 Already have a Chromebook and want to learn how to get the most out of it?
 Click here.

 Acer 11.6" - 511 Chromebook

 Chromebooks are easy to use laptop computers with a browser-based user experience.
 They come with built-in WiFi so no other equipment is needed to connect with work and school.
 They are loaded with Google Chrome extensions and support multiple languages including English, Spanish, Chinese, Filipino and Vietnamese.
 They offer Child-safe internet browsing and come with a quick-start guide.

-You qualify to borrow a Chromebook and/or WiFi hotspot if:
+You qualify to receive a Chromebook, if:

-You do not have a device (laptop or desktop computer) that meets your work, school, or personal needs.
+You have a valid Harris County Public Library card, and you do not have a laptop or desktop computer that meets your work, school, or personal needs.

 Limits & Restrictions

-- One (1) Chromebook per library card
+Limit one (1) Chromebook per library card.

 Get a Library Card